how to deal with haters in life

 2. Ignore them

-Funny illustration saying, “ignoring you is beginning to hurt.”Haters typically try to rile you up to get a reaction out of you.
-Ignoring them denies them the satisfaction of seeing you annoyed, which means they would’ve succeeded in what they set out to do in the first place.
+Funny illustration saying, “ignoring you is beginning to hurt.”Haters typically try to infuriate you up to get a reaction out of you.
+Ignoring them denies them the pleasure of seeing you annoyed, which means they would’ve succeeded in what they set out to do in the first place.

 In some instances, brushing them off can be seen as a weakness.
 As if you’re too afraid of talking back, or responding to their blatant disrespect.